Remo/concrete5-attribute-forms/README.md

 Since version 5.7 of concrete5 hasn't been on the market for very long the list of custom attribute types is limited.
 We'll update this list in the future:

 * https://github.com/Remo/concrete5-attribute-plain-text Allows you to add static text to give your users hints or additional information about a form field
+* http://www.concrete5.org/marketplace/addons/colorpicker-attribute Adds a color picker to your forms
+* http://www.concrete5.org/marketplace/addons/fileset-attribute1 Adds a fileset list to your form